 inc instruction at all, so making the common case even cheaper.
 (And I can chain this technique for wider values, at the cost of five bytes per eight bits of arithmetic.)

 Sadly, I can't use this trick for decrements.
 In this case, I need to decrement the high byte when the low byte underflows from 0x00 to 0xff.
-Sadly, the CPU doesn't let us check for this for free, so I need to load it into a register and do an explicit comparison.
+There isn't an automatic CPU check for this, so I need to rearrange the code:

 So I think that the most obvious option is to just use longhand code.
 I suspect the extra flexibility in not being limited to particular combinations of addressing modes is worth it.